shanshe/Z3660/KNOWN_ISSUES.md

 <br>When using EMU (MUSASHI, UAE or UAEJIT) then the 060 frequency affects to the emulation chip speed access.
 So the maximum chip speed is reached when clocking the system at 100 MHz (060 receives the same clock).
 <br>

-* v1.03 beta 4 FPGA/ARM versions<br>
+* v1.03 beta 4 and later FPGA/ARM versions<br>
 The frequency of the 060 can be selected between 50 and 100 MHz, in 5 Mhz steps.
-90 MHz and 95 MHz are a bit unstable in my systems (A4000 and AA3000).
-All other frequencies seems to work fine (again, in my systems).
+90 MHz and 95 MHz are a bit unstable on my systems (A4000 and AA3000).
+All other frequencies seems to work fine (again, on my systems).

 ##SCSI SD emulation
  * v1.01 CPLD and FPGA/ARM versions<br>